jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_simplex.rst

 #.
 Make the following menu selections in the installer:

    #.
-First menu: Select 'Standard Controller Configuration'
+First menu: Select 'All-in-one Controller Configuration'
    #.
 Second menu: Select 'Graphical Console' or 'Textual Console' depending on
       your terminal access to the console port
    #.
 Third menu: Select 'Standard Security Profile'